jarvisniu/react-event-store/README.md

 }
 ```

-Then, use `` hook listen to the events.
+Then, use `useEvent` hook listen to the events.

-> The listeners will be automatically removed on unmount.
+> The listener will be automatically removed on unmount.

 ```tsx
 import { useEvent } from 'react-event-store'